 It requires non-compliant companies to comply with its requirements and facilitate their users with data requests and update their privacy policies.
 Lastly, it requires companies to ensure that the vendors also comply with the requirements.

-Many changes were suggested in the original version of the CCPA by various groups.
+Many changes suggested in the original version of the CCPA by various groups.
 A few impactful proposals are as follows:

 1) Employee exemption (AB 25)